danfuzz/samizdat/doc/language-guide/04-operators.md

 right-hand value to represent logical-true.

-If the two expressions are of the same type, the result of the operator corresponds to the behavior of the library function `lowOrder` (see which).
+If the two expressions are of the same type, the result of the operator corresponds to the behavior of the library function `coreOrder` (see which).

 TODO: Expand on what's up with non-primitive types.